A Concentration Inequality for the Facility Location Problem: Introduction

+While their techniques aren't applicable in our setting, we can interpret our results as `plugging in a specific value' of $k = n^{2/3}$ even though $|F|$ is a random variable in our case.

 Our proof strategy relies on standard martingale tools but uses a more geometric and `local' representation of $C_n$ that allows us to better track the objective cost as new random points are drawn.
 This geometric formulation is stated in Section \ref{sec:prelim} and has been previously used in algorithmic works related to the facility location problem \cite{MP_alg, sublin_MP}.
-We also present a weaker concentration result using Talagrand's concentration inequality in Theorem \ref{thm:weak} which we conjecture gives us the optimal concentration result for \emph{any} distribution on the unit square.
+We also present a weaker concentration result using Talagrand's concentration inequality in Theorem \ref{thm:weak} which we conjecture gives us the optimal concentration result for a variety of settings.
 We leave it as an interesting open problem to verify this conjecture.

-Lastly, we note that many of our techniques can be adapted to more general distributions and domains but we stick to the uniform distribution on the unit square in $\R^2$ for simplicity and clarity since this case already conveys our ideas.
+Lastly, we note that while many of our techniques can be adapted to more general distributions and domains, we mainly stick to the uniform distribution on the unit square in $\R^2$ for our presentation due to simplicity and clarity since this case already conveys our ideas.
+Furthermore, the uniform distribution is the most well-studied case for stochastic combinatorial optimization problems in general and has lead to a wide array of results and influential techniques; for example, in matchings \cite{matching1, matching2, matching3, matching4}, minimum-spanning trees \cite{mst1, mst2, mst3, mst4, mst5, mst6, mst7, mst8}, the traveling salesman problem \cite{tsp1, tsp2, tsp3, tsp4, tsp5}, bin packings \cite{bin1, bin2, bin3, bin4, bin5}, $k$-SAT \cite{sat1, sat2, sat3, sat4, sat5}, and many more problems.
+See the references within the cited papers, the book \cite{book} and the excellent set of notes in \cite{notes} for further examples.